openstack/watcher-specs/specs/mitaka/approved/db-purge-engine.rst

 As a Cloud Administrator_, I want to manage the size of the Watcher database by purging all soft-deleted objects.

+As a Cloud Administrator_, I want to manage the size of the Watcher database by purging all soft-deleted objects, apart from orphans objects.

 As a Cloud Administrator, I should be able to purge a subset of the Watcher objects from the database by providing a validity interval as an argument (in days) which shall not be destroyed. (e.g. I want to delete objects older than